- Trichomoniasis is a sexually transmitted infection that affects both males and females.

 What are some signs/symptoms of trichomoniasis?

-The signs of trichomoniasis may include a yellow-gray-green, frothy vaginal discharge with a foul or fishy odor.
-The vagina may be sore and red and may burn and itch.
-It may be painful to urinate or have sexual intercourse.
-However, some women with trichomoniasis may not have any symptoms.
+Most women with trichomoniasis don’t have any symptoms of infection, at first.
+Signs of trichomoniasis may include a yellow-gray-green, frothy vaginal discharge with a foul or fishy odor.
+The vagina and vulva may appear red and burn or itch.
+It may be painful to pee or have sex.

 How can a health care provider tell if I have trichomoniasis?